 In some cases, businesses genuinely do know their customers and there may be previous data on hand to utilise.
 However, more often than not, ‘knowing the users’ comes down to personal assumptions and opinions.

-“It’s only natural to assume that everyone uses the Web the same way we do, and—like everyone else—we tend to think that our own behavior is much more orderly and sensible than it really is.”__Don’t Make Me Think ‘Revisited’, Steve Krug, 2014.
+“It’s only natural to assume that everyone uses the Web the same way we do, and—like everyone else—we tend to think that our own behavior is much more orderly and sensible than it really is.”
+(Don’t Make Me Think ‘Revisited’, Steve Krug, 2014.)
 A must on every UX Designer’s bookshelf!

-When planning your user research it’s good to have a mix of both qualitative and quantitative data to draw from so you don’t run into issues from the Value-action gap, which can at times make qualitative data unreliable.
+When planning your user research, it’s good to have a mix of both qualitative and quantitative data to draw from so you don’t run into issues from the value-action gap, which can at times make qualitative data unreliable.

-The Value-action gap is a well known psychology principle outlining that people genuinely don’t do what they say they would do, and is commonly referred to as what people say vs. what people do.
+The value-action gap is a well known psychology principle outlining that people genuinely don’t do what they say they would do, and is commonly referred to as what people say vs. what people do.